Mortgage renewal decision guide

 How is RenewalIQ different from CVCalculator.ca?

 CVCalculator.ca is a commuted-value calculator for defined-benefit pensions — it helps you decide whether to take a lump-sum commuted value or keep your monthly pension.
 RenewalIQ is a mortgage renewal optimizer.
-They're separate tools for separate decisions, built by the same developer with the same philosophy: Canadian-specific math, no conflicts of interest, one-time pricing.
+They're separate tools for separate decisions, built by the same developer with the same philosophy: Canadian-specific math, privacy, and no conflicts of interest.

 Start optimizing your mortgage renewal today — free to download, no account required, all calculations on your device.

-Canadian App Store only · No subscription · No account
+App Store and Google Play · Private on device · No account